anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. Are Anyswap's smart contracts audited?

 A. Yes.
 All new chains are audited by the company Slow Mist before going live.
+Here is the `audit of Anyswap`_

 Q. What is a Cross Chain DEX?